Theme

 Hindsight is a GitHub project presented around long-term agent memory, recall, and reflection across extended workflows.

 The repository presents Hindsight as an agent memory system designed to help agents retain, recall, and reflect over time.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is